AJMitev/FileTypeChecker/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/jx9bcrxs95srhxsj?svg=true)](https://ci.appveyor.com/project/AJMitev/filetypechecker) [![NuGet Badge](https://buildstats.info/nuget/File.TypeChecker)](https://www.nuget.org/packages/File.TypeChecker/)

-FileTypeChecker is a easy to use library that allows you to read file and recognize its type.
+FileTypeChecker is a easy to use library that allows you to identify type of file.
 This will help you to validate all files that are provided by external sources.

 ## Why to use it?
-Have you ever had to allow your users to upload files?
-How do you prevent malicious attacks?
-How do you validate that the file is of the allowed type?
-It is standard practice to use the [FileSystemInfo](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo?view=netcore-3.1#definition) class provided by Microsoft and its [Extension](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesysteminfo.extension?view=netcore-3.1#System_IO_FileSystemInfo_Extension) property, but is that enough?
+Have you ever had a requirement for users to be able to upload files of a certain type?
+How do you validate that the file type is allowed?
+How do you protect your application from uploading a malicious file?
+It is standard practice to use the [FileSystemInfo](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo?view=netcore-3.1#definition) class provided by Microsoft and its [Extension](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesysteminfo.extension?view=netcore-3.1#System_IO_FileSystemInfo_Extension) property for this kind of job, but is that enough?
 The answer is simple - No!
 This is why this small but effective library comes to help.

 ## How it works?
-FileTypeChecker use file's "magic numbers" to identify its type.
+FileTypeChecker use file's "magic numbers" to identify the type.
 According to Wikipedia this term ("magic numbers") was used for a specific set of 2-byte identifiers at the beginnings of files, but since any binary sequence can be regarded as a number, any feature of a file format which uniquely distinguishes it can be used for identification.
 This approach offers better guarantees that the format will be identified correctly, and can often determine more precise information about the file.
 [See more about Magic Numbers](https://en.wikipedia.org/wiki/File_format#Magic_number)

 ## How to use?
 ```c#